littlegrasscao/compiler/Assembler/README.txt

 Note:
 I use python 3.7 to write the file.
-I have modified 'filterfilel.py', which is used in Project0.
-It can be called by 'assembler.py' through passing parameters to a main function instead of calling through command line.
-In this way, we can avoid import additional libary.
 I take dest and comp permutatioin into consideration.
 DM=M+D is the same as MD=D+M.

 Command input instruction: